slatedocs/slate/source/includes/markdown/_11-input-output-options.md

 }
 ```

-Some output options allow you to reference fields of objects to include or expand in the response.
+Some output options allow you to reference fields of objects to include in the response.
 The way to specify a field is by *path*.
 A path is made up of a sequence of *terms* separated by the dot (`.`)
 operator.
 It takes the form `this.a.b`… where *this* refers to an object returned at the top level of the response,
 *a* the name of a field on a root object, *b* a field on a child object referred to by *a*, and so on.